Tamar Novas

 Tamar Novas Pita (born 3 October 1986) is a Spanish actor.

 Biography

 Tamar Novas Pita was born in Santiago de Compostela, Galicia, on 3 October 1986.
 He was cast for a minor role in José Luis Cuerda's Butterfly's Tongue in his early 10s, thus making his film debut.
 Likewise, he had his debut in a television series with a performance in the Galician A vida por diante.
 At age 16, he was cast as Ramón Sampedro's nephew in Alejandro Amenábar's The Sea Inside, a performance for which he won the Goya Award for Best New Actor.
 He also performed a blind screenwriter's guide in Broken Embraces.
-He has since featured in television series such as Acusados, Bandolera, Carlos, rey emperador or Cocaine Coast.
+He has since featured in television series such as Acusados, Bandolera, Carlos, rey emperador, Cocaine Coast or Gangs of Galicia.